 Laura Turnbull, MA, CPsych Registered Clinical Psychologist Associate, Toronto Psychology Clinic

 Laura Turnbull is a Registered Clinical Psychologist in good standing with the College of Psychologists of Ontario.
 She is also a Certified Canadian Counsellor through the Canadian Counselling and Psychotherapy Association.
+Laura Turnbull has a collaborative and empathic approach with her clients.
+She uses an integrative approach to therapy and draws from evidence-based approaches that include Cognitive Behaviour Therapy (CBT), Emotion-Focused Therapy, Mindfulness, Somatosensory therapy, systemic therapy, mind-body approaches, and narrative and solution-focused therapies.
+She is presently getting her hypnotherapy certification.
+She is also receiving in the Gottman Method and Emotion Focused Therapy (EFT) for couples therapy.
 Laura Turnbull has extensive experience working with adults and couples facing a variety of problems that include:

 Trauma and PTSD